 - 1/4 cup grated Parmesan cheese

 - 2 tablespoons basil, chiffonade

 - Spiralize your zucchini into ribbons or zoodles and let them sit in between two layers of paper towels to absorb any moisture.
-We also like to let them air dry for a couple hours if I have enough time.
+We also like to let them air dry for a couple hours if we have enough time.
 Or you can heat your oven to 300°F and bake them on a parchment-lined baking sheet for 10 minutes to help get rid of moisture.

 - Add the olive oil to a large pot over medium heat, then add the onion and garlic.
 Sauté for 5 minutes or until softened.

-- Add in ground beef and sauté until cooked through.
+- Add in the ground beef and sauté until cooked through.
 Next, add in the heavy cream, tomato sauce, salt, pepper, and Parmesan.